LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

 follow the results for even smaller intervals.

 This approach always works, as long as the signs of f at the initial endpoints are distinct.
-Our functions checks, and if this initial requirement is violated, the function returns the special double value, ``double.NaN``, meaning *not a number*.
+Our ``Bisection`` functions check, and if this initial requirement is violated, the function returns the special double code value, ``double.NaN``, meaning *not a number*.

 There are other approaches to finding roots that may be faster when they work,